neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 - Read [CONTRIBUTING.md](/CONTRIBUTING.md) to learn about project code style and practices.
 - To get familiar with a source tree layout, use [sourcetree.md](/docs/sourcetree.md).
 - To learn more about PostgreSQL internals, check http://www.interdb.jp/pg/index.html

+# Content from file ../neon/compute/README.md:

+This directory contains files that are needed to build the compute images, or included in the compute images.

+Dockerfile.compute-node
+	To build the compute image

+vm-image-spec.yaml
+	Instructions for vm-builder, to turn the compute-node image into corresponding vm-compute-node image.

+etc/
+	Configuration files included in /etc in the compute image

+patches/
+	Some extensions need to be patched to work with Neon.
+This directory contains such patches.
+They are applied to the extension sources in Dockerfile.compute-node

+In addition to these, postgres itself, the neon postgres extension, and compute_ctl are built and copied into the compute image by Dockerfile.compute-node.

 # Content from file ../neon/compute_tools/README.md: